-16 days/40 Clock Hours Classroom/20 Clock Hours Range/20 Clock Hours Over the Road/20 Clock Hours Observation/60 Clock Hours Remedial
+16 days/45 Clock Hours Classroom Training/16 Clock Hours Range/16 Clock Hours Over the Road/103 Clock Hours Remedial

 Commercial truck driving procedures and techniques, along with classroom theory will be taught and practiced during this 16 day course.
 The student will learn how to correctly and safely perform required skill standards.
-This course will prepare the student for passing the state licensing exam and obtaining a Commercial Driver's License with the issuing State and be trained for an entry level position.
+This course will prepare the student to obtain a Commercial Driver's License with the issuing State and be trained for an entry level position.

-The course includes 40 hours of classroom instruction related to knowledge of the state's CDL, driving safely, airbrakes, combination vehicles, log books, trip planning, along with public and employee relations.
+The course includes 45 hours of classroom instruction related to knowledge of the State's CDL, driving safely, airbrakes, combination vehicles, log books, trip planning, along with public and employee relations.
 The student will be prepared to take the CDL permit exam the first week of class.
-If a student enrolled in the CDL Training Course is unable to pass the state permit test within the first scheduled eight days, their provisional enrollment will expire.
-The permit allows the student to drive while accompanied by a CDL driver.
+If a student enrolled in the CDL Training Course fails the permit test three times (two times for a Tennessee resident) within the first eight days, they will be subject to dismissal from the course.
+This allows the student to drive while accompanied by a CDL driver.
 NOTE: Student must obtain permit prior to field training.

-The student will receive 20 hours of range which will be on a school site field training prior to 20 hours of over the road field training on rural highways, interstate, and city driving.
-This course will also provide 60 hours of remedial training that includes bookwork, driving skills and practice exams.
-Field training will include 20 hours of observation performed by a MTI instructor with a CDL.
+The student will receive 16 hours of range which will be on a school site field training prior to 16 hours of over the road field training on rural highways, interstate, and city driving.

-Upon meeting completion requirements of the CDL Training Course, the student is entitled to a Diploma.
-The student will be responsible for any additional state required test fees.
+This course will also provide 103 hours of remedial training that includes bookwork, driving skills and practice exams.
+Field training will include observation performed by a DTC instructor with a CDL.
+Upon meeting graduation requirements of the CDL Training Course, the student is entitled to a Certificate of Completion.